How are toys beneficial to birds?

 In the wild, most birds forage for food for hours at a time, and when they are not resting, they are playing.
 These activities occupy huge amounts of the bird's day.
-In captivity, they have food served to them "on a silver platter" with no effort or work.
-Therest of their captive day can therefore be VERY boring.
-A bored bird has a higher risk of developing behavioral problems such as feather picking.
+In captivity, they have food served to them with no effort or work.
+The rest of their captive day can therefore be VERY boring.
+A bored bird has a higher risk of developing behavioral problems, such as feather picking and constant squawking.

 There are puzzle toys available that challenge the bird to figure out a problem, such as how to get the food out or how to open it up.
 Some birds have to be shown how these toys work initially.
-It may take a bird hours to get a favorite nut or seed out of a puzzle toy.
+In many cases, it may take your bird hours to get a favorite nut or seed out of a puzzle toy.

-Sldered (contains lead) and galvanized (zinc coated) metals, such as chains, hooks, connectors and other hardware must be avoided as they are toxic.
-Also, avoid easily dismantled toys such as balsa wood, small link chain items, and toys with metal clips, bell clappers or those with lead weights.
+Soldered (contains lead) and galvanized (zinc-coated) metals, such as chains, hooks, connectors, and other hardware are toxic to birds.
+Avoid easily dismantled toys, such as balsa wood and small link chain items, as well as toys with metal clips, bell clappers, or lead weights.

-Give a new toy a chance, because some birds are afraid of the novelty at first.
-It may take weeks and in some cases months for a timid bird to approach a toy.
-Play with it yourself and show the bird.
+Give the new toy a chance; some birds are afraid of the novelty at first.
+It may take weeks or months for a timid bird to approach a new toy.
+Play with it yourself and show the bird how fun it is.
 Introduce the toy slowly.
-The bird will decide in time if it likes a toy.
-Experiment and use your imagination - safely.
+For birds afraid of new offerings, place the new toy alongside the cage for several days, then hang the toy on the outside of the cage for several more days.
+If this process still makes your bird shy away from the toy, wait several weeks and then try one more time.
+Experiment with different types of toys to find out what your bird likes.
 That way, you and your bird can both have fun.